linera-io/linera-protocol/CONTRIBUTING.md

 cargo +nightly fmt
 ```
 (The nightly build is required notably for [rust-lang/rustfmt#4991](https://github.com/rust-lang/rustfmt/issues/4991).)

+## Command-line tools and services

+* All executables should use `StructOpt`.
+When tools call each other, the `--version` is
+  checked and must match the package version of the caller.

+* Only structured data should be printed to the standard output, preferably as newline-separated JSON values.

+* The preferred way to output to the standard error is to use the logging crate `tracing`.
+  See existing `main` functions for the necessary boilerplate.

 ## Managing cargo features and dependencies between crates